 There is also a time limit which applies to any personal injury claim.
 You have three years from the day of your accident, or the date your injury developed, in order to make a claim.
 Should you be outside of this time frame, it is unlikely that your case will be heard.
 If the victim of the accident is a child, then you can claim for them, but the three-year time period does not start until the child’s 18thbirthday.

 Under Section 58 of the Highways Act (1980), local councils have a legal responsibility to ensure that public roads and pavements are maintained to a safe standard, and inspections must be carried out regularly.
-If your local council have neglected this duty and you have suffered a drain and manhole cover accident as a result, then you may be able to file a claim for compensation against the local council.
+If your local council have neglected this duty and you have suffered a drain and manhole cover accident as a result, then you may be able to file manhole compensation claims against the local council.

 Where appropriate, you should get any photographs of your injury as evidence for your claim towards the council.
 You should also try and get photos of the scene of the incident too so that you can prove the condition and circumstances surrounding your accident.
 Use rulers or perhaps some other implements of measurement to give scale.
 If you don’t manage to do this at the time, we will gather evidence on your behalf, but it is possible that any faulty pavement, drain or manhole cover is repaired by the council after your accident.

-If your drain or manhole cover accident was on private property then the party responsible, and who you will name in your claim, depends on who is responsible for the maintenance of the property and surrounding land.
-Your manhole/drain cover compensation claims will name either the landowner or the property occupier, depending on the agreement about maintenance they have between themselves.
+If your drain or manhole cover accident happened on private property then the liable party will be those responsible for the maintenance of the property and surrounding land.
+Your drain cover compensation claims will name either the landowner or the property occupier, depending on the agreement about maintenance they have between themselves.

-The first thing you should do when you’ve had a drain and manhole cover accident is to report it to the relevant people.
+Before even thinking about making manhole compensation claims, the first thing you should do when you’ve had a drain cover accident is to report it to the relevant people.
 If it happened at work, then your accident should be reported to management and logged in the accident book.
 If you have tripped or fallen over a broken or missing drain or manhole cover while on private property or public land such as a supermarket or leisure centre car park, then you should report the accident to the shop so that they can log it in their accident book.

 If you can, take photographs as evidence of where the accident took place so that you have proof of the poorly maintained drain or manhole cover in case is it fixed following your accident.
 You should also get a thorough medical examination to assess the full extent of your injury.
 Any emergency treatment you require following your accident won’t usually fully assess your injury and potential future complication, so a full medical exam is advised to support any drain and manhole cover injury compensation claim.
 You will also need a duplicate of this medical report.